-Growing up in a city which had many voices, I found that listening to the stories that people told through their body movements and facial expressions became my way of learning about the world, about my fellow humans and the way they live.
-From an early age, listening became a visual experience.
-I wanted my art to physicalize the stories I hear, to express the nuances my subjects lives and the way their personal stories represent all people.
+I grew up in a city with diverse voices, and listening to people's stories told through movement and expression became my way to learn about the world, my fellow humans, and their lives.
+From childhood, these stories grew into a visual experience.
+I physicalize these stories into my art to express the lives of their subjects and how their personal narratives represent all of us.

-In the cast portraits of friends and acquaintances, I strive to convey more than a physical representation.
-Each portrait is intended to represent a piece of the subject's story, a narrative of their present situation in life.
-It might be the daydream of a fairy-tale marriage, or that they are hiding from the pain of a difficult childhood, or fighting death while holding on to the strength of love.
-My aim is to capture this story and tell it visually in a way that is beyond the contemporary shock value we see in so much art.
-There is substance and beauty in this subtlety, coming together to produce a piece of art that is beyond superficial representation, that becomes more than the life experience of one person but a shared story of many people.
+In my portraits I strive to convey more than a physical representation.
+Each portrait is intended to represent a piece of the subject's story, or a narrative of their present situation.
+It might be the reminiscence of a joyful relationship, or hiding from childhood pain, or fighting death while holding on to the strength of love.
+There is substance and beauty in this subtlety beyond superficial representation, that is more than one person's experience, but a shared story of many people.

-My years of experience, my technical knowledge, and my willingness to experiment with multiple processes and materials have allowed me to realize my artistic voice.
-I value and utilize all of the sculptural elements of shape, composition, form and balance to produce work that will stand up to time as a beautiful, elegant object.
+My experience and my experiments with multiple processes and materials have allowed me to realize my artistic voice.
 In my painting I work from a relatively bright, fiery palette and experiment with color theory and the way colors react to each other.
 Thus my artistic purpose; to honor life, emotions, and experiences in a way that will invoke thought and grace.
 It is the way I see people, from the outside in.